top of page

 Redefining in Minnesota

-Now Maiv Muas resides in Saint Paul, Minnesota, home to the biggest Hmong American population.
+Now Maiv Muas resides in Minnesota, home to the biggest Hmong American population.
 She is curious and eager to continue learning more about the community in Minnesota, and explore more into her own roots as she continue to ask what is means to be Hmong in the 21st Century.
 While in Minnesota, Maiv Muas began her songwriting journey and connecting with different channels to learn more about how Hmong arts and music can continue to move and transform growth and healing in communities today.
 She also continues to do work in education and nonprofit.

 bottom of page